-- Student Activities Conference travel, rooms, meals. - Invitational meet travel, rooms, meals, entry fees. - Travel/rooms/ meals/entry fees to district and region. - Travel/rooms/ meals for State Meet. - Some school districts will pay for expenses incurred beyond the district level out of the district budget so they do not have to be included in the campus budget.
-Coordinators should check on it.
-Also, even though schools are exempt from state taxes, there are some city taxes that you must pay.
+- Student Activities Conference travel, meals. - Capital Conference registration, travel, hotel, meals (for coaches, directors & coordinators - Invitational meet travel, meals, entry fees - Travel/rooms/meals to district (if required) - Travel/rooms/meals for regional and state meet.
+Most likely, the majority of travel budget will be for post-district competition - Some school districts will pay for expenses incurred beyond the district level out of the district budget so they do not have to be included in the campus budget.